| (15 Mar)|

 |Breezy re-imagining of a fictional BBC series in the 1960s that might have been considered groundbreaking in that era, but was definitely of that era.
 The story itself is mildly interesting, and there are some parallels with actual British TV in the 1960s that some might find amusing.
 The characters, however, are fairly well-drawn, and the dialogue is pretty nicely done.
 One might find it dialogue-heavy — this is one of those books where spoken scenes draw out far longer than may be warranted by their place in the story, which serves some discomfort at having to explain some weirdly obvious ideas about the TV business in this era, but ends up adding to the characterization.|

 There are moments in this book that feel defiantly out of place, and the author has gone to some length in real life to defend some of his stylistic and narrative choices.
 We mostly follow Barbara, an actress-pretty pageant winner from the North who buffaloes hapless London TV producers into giving her a job simply because she refuses to be anything other than who she is.
-We also somewhat follow the rest of the production team, two writers and a producer, although their stories as presented are significantly less compelling and extended scenes without Barbara suffer for that.
+We also somewhat follow the rest of the production team, two writers, an actor, and a producer, although their stories as presented are significantly less compelling and extended scenes without Barbara suffer for that.
 This is a very light, very pleasant piece of borrowed nostalgia that similarly doesn't aspire to to be anything else, and succeeds.